This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Why might I need a PICC or midline catheter?

-- Your veins need to be protected: Caregivers may have a hard time placing an IV if your veins are small or damaged.
+- Your veins need to be protected: Healthcare providers may have a hard time placing an IV if your veins are small or damaged.
 You may also need medicine that could harm your skin or small veins.
 Your skin and veins are protected when the medicine goes through the catheter instead.

 How can I prevent catheter-associated infections?